 Many of the computer tomes at the time were written by geeks not educators so they were really difficult to decipher and almost impossible to understand.
 All at once we were learning geek language, DOS and then finally the actual language we were going to program in such as “C” or “C++” etc.

-I never did get to the programming.
+I never did get to the programming as I was working to fund the whole event.

 The library had old computer information therefore we finally found out that we had to go to universities and buy the very latest text books.